We are more than just a tuition centre.

 businesses that we also started.
 We are involved in broader work outside the school and work with

 government, businesses and welfare organisations.
-The insights we gain there helps us keep our
+The insights we gain there help us keep our

 classroom lessons relevant.
 The school shares the group’s mission to do whatever we can to help